Windy34/pcapSort/README.md

 # pcapSort
-Sorts pcap files by first 18/32 symbols
+Sorts pcap files by first 18/32 symbols and creates output file named <b>OUTPUT.TXT</b>

 <b>How to use:</b>